pdf-raku/PDF-Lite-raku/README.md

 #### Text

 `.say` and `.print` are simple convenience methods for displaying simple blocks of text with optional line-wrapping, alignment and kerning.

+These methods return a text-block object which can be used to determine the actual width and height of the displayed text block;

 ```
 use PDF::Lite;